 This tab contains settings and configuration parameters.
 The Controller button is where we can add MIDI controllers.
-The Preferences tab is where we will find various program configuration and control settings.
+The Preferences tab is where we will find various program configurations and control settings.

-Tip: It is a good idea to check the “Show Legacy Components” as this will unhide cabinet and controls that were available in previous versions of Guitar Rig that are not available in the current version.
+Tip: It is a good idea to check the “Show Legacy Components” as this will unhide the cabinet and controls that were available in previous versions of the Guitar Rig plugin that are not available in the current version.
 Some of them are quite useful!